enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 Very simple and functional, this approach is widely used, it has some good and bad parts, lets analyze them:

 ### Pros:
-- **Flexibility**. since we are adding inside of the scripts functionality it is very easy to track pretty much any kind of events.
+- **Flexibility**.
+Since we are adding the tracking method inside of the scripts functionality it is effortless to add tracking pretty much any logic.
 - **Simplicity**.
 Adding trackers is a simple task since it is just a matter of adding the function to the logic that requires it.
 - **Unification**.
-The tracking code is in the same place as the original's script code, while this is bad on one side, it is good in the way that it will alloy you to be aware of it anytime you have to make a change on functionality.
+The tracking code is in the same place as the original's script code, while this is bad on one side, it is good in the way that it allows you to be aware of it anytime you have to make a change on functionality.

 ### Const:
 - **Single responsibility is not respected**.
-Adding the tracking functionality inside of scripts core code violates the single responsibility principle because.
+Adding the tracking functionality inside of script's core code violates the single responsibility principle.
 - **Tracked elements are not easy to identify**.
 Each script contains the tracking functionality on its core which means that we need to go to its definition and look into the code where the tracking might be added
-- **Scalability risk**: Since this approach is very flexible it can easily get out of hand so it might be a good idea to stablish some ground rules.
+- **Scalability risk**: Since this approach is very flexiblea it can easily get out of hand so it might be a good idea to stablish some ground rules.

 ## Isolating tracked methods by extending its original definition
-This is another approach that tries to isolate the elements that are tracked out of the original's script functionality, the idea is to extend the original as an extra layer dedicate to track events, let's see an example:
+Extending the original class is another approach that tries to isolate the elements that are tracked out of the original's script functionality, the idea is to extend the code to create an extra layer dedicated to track events, let's see an example:

+We implement the script functionality:

 ```javascript
 class SubscriptionButton {